MasteryEducation/SecuritiesExamsMastery.ca/content/csc/21/2/index.md

 - [ ] They avoid standard risk metrics.
 - [ ] They employ no benchmarks at all.

-> **Explanation:** Alternative funds often involve complex strategies, including leverage, short selling, and illiquid holdings, rendering traditional return and volatility metrics insufficient.
+> **Explanation:**( Alternative funds often involve complex strategies, including leverage, short selling, and illiquid holdings, rendering traditional return and volatility metrics insufficient.)

----

 ### What additional insight does the Sortino Ratio provide over the Sharpe Ratio?